 When it comes to service-connected disability compensation for U.S. military Veterans, service-related post-traumatic stress disorder (PTSD) is one of the most common conditions – and also one of the most difficult ones to obtain benefits for.

-If you are having a hard time obtaining PTSD benefits, the VA benefits lawyers at Berry Law Firm want to help.
+If you are having a hard time obtaining PTSD benefits, the VA benefits lawyers at Berry Law want to help.
 Veterans’ disability benefits law is the primary focus of our legal practice.
-Our legal team brings extensive knowledge of PTSD, military service during multiple conflicts, and a strong grasp about how to successfully navigate cases through the often Veteran-unfriendly VA appeals process to our clients.
+Our legal team brings extensive knowledge of PTSD, military service during multiple conflicts, and a strong grasp about how to successfully navigate cases through the often Veteran-unfriendly VA appeals.

 You could improve the chances of your disability claim getting approved much earlier in the process by supplying an independent medical opinion.
 Or, if your case involves an appeal of a VA decision, an independent medical opinion could be necessary to achieve any measure of success.